Blackberries from the Wilder Kaiser mountains

 PREPARATION:

 - Pour a ladleful of batter into the hot fat and spread the blackberries on top.
-As soon as the mixture starts to set at the bottom, carefully turn the dumpling over and bake until done.
+As soon as the mixture starts to set at the bottom, carefully turn the dumplings over and bake until done.

-- Drain briefly on a piece of kitchen paper, serve and sprinkle with powdered sugar.
+- Drain briefly on a piece of kitchen paper, arrange and sprinkle with powdered sugar.
 A scoop of vanilla ice cream and a dollop of whipped cream round off the taste experience.
 Some connoisseurs also swear by a glass of fresh milk as an accompaniment.

 One little trick is revealed:

 If you dip the blackberries briefly in flour beforehand, they won’t sink to the bottom of the dough so quickly!
-Finally, a few tips on buying and storing the delicious berries:

 - The berries are best enjoyed at harvest time – short transportation times preserve the aroma and freshness.